woedev/testing/docs/cios.md

 :::

 ::: info
-If you are on macOS or Linux, you may download & run [this script](/assets/files/d2x_offline_ios.zip), and it will download the WAD files for you.
+If you are on macOS or Linux, you may download & run [this script](/assets/files/d2x_offline_ios.zip), which will then download the WAD files for you.
 :::

 1. Insert your SD card or USB drive into your computer.